trip-zip/awesome-from-scratch/README.md

 * I'll to move all the wibar stuff out to its own file to stop cluttering the main rc.lua
 * Let's remove all the widgets from the wibar so we can add each piece as we want it.
+* Pro Tip: If you're working with new widgets and layouts, it can sometimes be very useful to add borders so you can see how the layout will go.

 ### I want a widget container that I can add icons/text into so each widget in the bar looks identical
-* I think a simple setup like: wibox.container.background
+* I think a simple setup like: wibox.container.background -- For coloring a background shape easily -> wibox.container.margin  -- For fitting the image/text
--> wibox.container.margin
-  -> wibox.widget.imagebox
+  -> wibox.widget.imagebox -- The final image
 should be enough for now.
 * We can shape and set colors.
 * Maybe even pass in the widget and the background color as a function, then it'll return the widget styled and ready to place in the Wibar